 State Pension changes

-The Government replaced the complicated basic State Pension with the new single-tier pension, which pays a flat rate for men born on or after 6 April 1951 and women born on or after 6 April 1953.
+The UK Government replaced the complicated basic State Pension with the new single-tier pension, which pays a flat rate for men born on or after 6 April 1951 and women born on or after 6 April 1953.

-However, the basic State Pension will carry on being paid to those that reached pension age before 6 April 2016.
+But the basic State Pension will carry on being paid to those that reached pension age before 6 April 2016.

 If you want to find out more about the old system and how it differs, read: The Basic State Pension and new flat-rate State Pension explained.